Historic Quaker Houses of Philadelphia

 The women are Mary (Minnie) Dawson Tyson Shoemaker (1865 - 1926) and Maria (Minnie) Brinton Shoemaker Kimber (1860 - 1931).
 The photographer did not identify which woman was which.

-In the background are the photographer’s Quaker parents, Elliston P. Morris and Martha Canby Morris,
+In the background are the photographer’s Quaker parents, Elliston P. Morris and Martha Canby Morris.

 John Bartram’s Son, William Bartram

-America’s First Native-Born Artist / Naturalist:
+America’s First Native-Born Artist - Naturalist:

 Above: Row 1: Franklinia alatamaha, Cornus florida, Rhododendron punctatum, Weasel.
 Row 2: Bartsia coccinea, Oenothera grandiflora, Dionaea muscipula, Alligator.
 Images source: American Philosophical Society Library

 William Bartram was a pioneering American naturalist and botanical artist whose explorations in the late 18th century left an indelible mark on the study of North American flora and fauna.
-He was born at Bartram’s Gardens in 1739.
+He was born at Bartram’s Garden in 1739.
 From 1773 to 1777, Bartram traveled deep into the southeastern wilderness.
 He documented and illustrated over 200 native plant species, many of which were previously unknown to Western science.

 In addition to William Bartram’s explorations and artistic achievements, he played a crucial role in the continued success of his family's botanical legacy at Bartram’s Garden.
 After the death of his father, John Bartram, in 1777, William and his brother John Jr. took over the management of the garden and its renowned plant nursery.